vuejs/docs/src/guide/extras/render-function.md

 `create-vue` and Vue CLI both have options for scaffolding projects with pre-configured JSX support.
 If you are configuring JSX manually, please refer to the documentation of [`@vue/babel-plugin-jsx`](https://github.com/vuejs/jsx-next) for details.

-Although first introduced by React, JSX actually has no defined runtime semantics and can be compiled into various different output.
+Although first introduced by React, JSX actually has no defined runtime semantics and can be compiled into various different outputs.
 If you have worked with JSX before, do note that **Vue JSX transform is different from React's JSX transform**, so you can't use React's JSX transform in Vue applications.
 Some notable differences from React JSX include:

 - You can use HTML attributes such as `class` and `for` as props - no need to use `className` or `htmlFor`.
-- Passing children to components (i.e. slots) [work differently](#passing-slots).
+- Passing children to components (i.e. slots) [works differently](#passing-slots).

 Vue's type definition also provides type inference for TSX usage.
 When using TSX, make sure to specify `"jsx": "preserve"` in `tsconfig.json` so that TypeScript leaves the JSX syntax intact for Vue JSX transform to process.

 ## Render Function Recipes

-Below we will provide some common recipes for implementating template feature equivalents in render function / JSX.
+Below we will provide some common recipes for implementing template features as their equivalent render functions / JSX.

 ### `v-if`